 WebDAV stands for Web-based Distributed Authoring and Versioning.
 It is a set of extensions to the HTTP protocol which allows users to collaboratively edit and manage files on remote web servers.
 Detailed information, specifications and documentation related to this technology can be found on its official website: http://www.webdav.org/.
 Other valuable information is located on its Wikipedia page: http://en.wikipedia.org/wiki/WebDAV.

-WebDAV integration in Kentico CMS enables users to open, edit and save files stored in the CMS in a client application installed on their local computer (e.g. Microsoft Office Word, Excel, PowerPoint, MS Paint, etc.).
-The advantage of this approach is that no local copy of the edited file needs to be created and uploaded back to the server manually after editing.
-Saving the document in the client application updates the file on the server automatically.
+WebDAV integration in Kentico CMS enables users to open, edit and save document attachments or documents using the File field (e.g. CMS.File document type) in a client application installed on their local computer (e.g. Microsoft Office Word, Excel, PowerPoint, MS Paint, etc.).
+The advantage of this approach is that no local copy of the edited document needs to be created and uploaded to the server manually after editing.
+Saving the document in the client application uploads the new version to the server automatically.
 This provides a much more straightforward process of editing attached documents, especially for non-experienced or non-technical end users.